mixonic/rfcs/text/0000-module-unification-namespaces.md

 invoked as `{{my-namespace::my-component}}` in the section [Addon modules](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md#addon-modules).

-The syntax of `::` allowed us to specify an **explicit** namespace for an invocation.
+The syntax of `::` was intended to allow us to specify an **explicit** namespace for an invocation.
 The lookup would only occur within the prefixed namespace.
-The RFC described this explicit behavior.
+The RFC touches on these lookup rules and the syntax for explicit invocation only lightly.

-Around the same time the Ember community was working on the Module Unification design NPM announced a new feature: Scoped packages.
+Contemporaneous with the Module Unification discussion in ember, NPM announced a new feature: Scoped packages.
 Scoped packages have a composite name in the format `${scope}/${packageName}`.
 For example: